chriswailes/con/README.md

-con
+Con
 ===

-A simple compiler for a Scheme-like language
+A simple compiler for a Scheme-like language.